Complex exponential integral means spectra of univalent functions and the Brennan conjecture: Introduction

-\begin{theorem*} For each $\tau\in \mathbb{C}$, the IMS functional $I_{{T}}: [\mu]_T \mapsto \beta_{f_{\mu}}(\tau), \,\, [\mu]_T \in {T},$ is continuous. \end{theorem*}
+\begin{theorem} For each $\tau\in \mathbb{C}$, the IMS functional $I_{{T}}: [\mu]_T \mapsto \beta_{f_{\mu}}(\tau), \,\, [\mu]_T \in {T},$ is continuous. \end{theorem}

-\begin{theorem*} For each $\tau\in \mathbb{C}$, the IMS functional $I_{{AT}}: [\mu]_{AT} \mapsto \beta_{f_{\mu}}(\tau), \,\, [\mu]_{AT} \in {AT},$ is continuous. \end{theorem*}
+\begin{theorem} For each $\tau\in \mathbb{C}$, the IMS functional $I_{{AT}}: [\mu]_{AT} \mapsto \beta_{f_{\mu}}(\tau), \,\, [\mu]_{AT} \in {AT},$ is continuous. \end{theorem}

-\begin{theorem*} For each $\tau\in \mathbb{C}$, the IMS functional $I_{\overline{\mathcal{T}}}: \phi \mapsto \beta_{f_{\phi}}(\tau), \,\, \phi \in \overline{\mathcal{T}},$ is continuous. \end{theorem*}
+\begin{theorem} For each $\tau\in \mathbb{C}$, the IMS functional $I_{\overline{\mathcal{T}}}: \phi \mapsto \beta_{f_{\phi}}(\tau), \,\, \phi \in \overline{\mathcal{T}},$ is continuous. \end{theorem}

-\begin{theorem*} Let $\tau\in \mathbb{C}$ with $\tau \neq 0$.
-Then we have $\beta_{f}(\tau)<B_b(\tau)$ for any $f \in \mathcal{S}_q$. \end{theorem*}
+\begin{theorem} Let $\tau\in \mathbb{C}$ with $\tau \neq 0$.
+Then we have $\beta_{f}(\tau)<B_b(\tau)$ for any $f \in \mathcal{S}_q$. \end{theorem}

 The rest of paper is organized as follows.
 In the next section, we will fix some notations used in this paper and recall some basic properties about univalent functions, quasiconformal mappings, and the definitions of quasiconformal Teichm\"uller spaces.
 Also, Theorem \ref{Em-1}-\ref{Em-4} will be restated in Section 2.
 We will provide some lemmas in Section 3.
 We shall give the proof of Theorem \ref{Em-1} and \ref{Em-2} in Section 4.
 We will prove Theorem \ref{Em-3} and \ref{Em-4} in Section 5.
-In Section 6, we study the integral means spectrums of univalent rational functions in $\Delta$ and prove that the Brennan conjecture is true for this class of functions.
-In Section 7, for IMS functionals on Teichm\"uller spaces, univalent rational functions, and a multiplier operator whose norm is closely related to the Brennan conjecture, we finally present some remarks and raise some problems and conjectures.
+In Section 6, we study the integral means spectra of univalent rational functions in $\Delta$ and prove that the Brennan conjecture is true for this class of functions.
+We also check that the Brennan conjecture holds for any univalent function from the unit disk onto the interior of a bounded polygon.
+In Section 7, for IMS functionals on Teichm\"uller spaces, univalent rational functions, and a multiplication operator whose norm is closely related to the Brennan conjecture, we finally present some remarks and raise some problems and conjectures.